Sleep Apnea and Gout

 Sleep Apnea and Gout – The Battle Rages On!

-The connection of sleep apnea and gout was brought to my attention about a year and a half ago by Burton Abrams and it popped up in my Google Alerts again a few days ago.
-When Mr. Abrams brought the relationship of sleep apnea and gout on to my radar, a huge light bulb went on for me.
+The connection of sleep apnea (SA) and gout was brought to my attention about a year and a half ago by Burton Abrams and it popped up in my Google Alerts again a few days ago.
+Mr. Abrams put the relationship of sleep apnea and gout on my radar.
+When that happened, a huge light bulb went on for me.

-It’s not to say that everybody that has gout has sleep apnea, or that everyone who has sleep apnea has gout, but damn, it certainly is one of those things that makes you stop and go “hmmmmmm?” about when it comes to getting proactive about beating gout.
+It’s not to say that everybody that has gout has SA.
+Or, everyone who has SA has gout.
+However, it certainly is one of those things that makes you stop and go “hmmmmmm?”.
+When it comes to getting proactive about beating gout, this is something to pay attention to.

 Here’s a slice from the Sleep Apnea and Gout thread on the eHealth Forum: